MaxShalom/learning-python/README.md

 # Learning Python
-Code examples and notes from the learning python course on [learnpython.org](www.learnpython.org).
+Code examples and notes from the learning python course on [learnpython.org](www.learnpython.org) using [repl.it](repl.it) online IDE.

 ### Basic Python